PrinceAcquahDarko/SMA/README.md

 ## The backend feature for my SMA APP

 ## About project
-  Visit the about.txt in the main branch for details
+  Visit the about.txt in the master branch for details